Cannondale CAADX disc-brake cyclocross bike recall

 If in doubt, consumers are asked to return the bike to an authorised dealer to check whether their bike is subject to the voluntary recall.
 If so, consumers will receive a full carbon replacement fork free of charge.

-If you have suffered an injury as a consequence of using a Cannondale CAADX disc-brake cyclocross bike, please contact Emma Hall.
+If you have suffered an injury as a consequence of using a Cannondale CAADX disc-brake cyclocross bike, please contact the product safety team at Leigh Day on 020 7650 1200.